Loading

 Facebook is a powerhouse customer acquisition platform for companies of all sizes.
 But in order to get great results from your Facebook ads, you need to have great ad copy.
 And in my experience, that's where lots of brands struggle.

-I've been writing social pay-per-click (PPC) copy for Facebook ads and other platforms for five years.
-While your ad strategy needs to be tailored to your audience and your strongest selling points, there are nine solid copywriting strategies that I use time and time again to help my clients get results.
+I've been writing social pay-per-click (PPC) copy for Facebook ads and other platforms for almost a decade.
+While your ad strategy needs to be tailored to your audience and your strongest selling points, there are 12 solid copywriting strategies that I use time and time again to help my clients get results.
 Let's take a look at each.

 1. Problem/solution